Medication Administration in Childcare Programs

 • Right time: Administer the medication at the time specified by the family and the prescription.

-After administration, it is crucial to document it immediately.
-Record the time, dose, and the staff member who administered it.
-This creates a clear and accountable record.
+After administration, document the event immediately.
+Record the time, dose, and the staff member who administered it to create a clear and accountable record.

-For prescription medications, the pharmacy label is your source of truth.
-It should contain all the necessary information, which must align with the consent form.
+For prescription medications, use the pharmacy label as your source of truth.
+It contains all the necessary information, which must align with the consent form.
 For over-the-counter medications, follow the manufacturer's instructions unless a doctor has provided different guidance in writing.
-If you have any doubts about a dosage, always err on the side of caution and contact the family or their doctor.
+If you have any doubts about a dosage, always err on the side of caution and contact the family or the doctor.

-Medications must be stored securely, out of reach of children, and in accordance with their instructions (e.g., some may require refrigeration).
-Each child’s medication should be stored in its original container and clearly labeled.
+You must store medications securely, out of reach of children, and in accordance with their specific instructions (e.g., refrigeration).
+Store each child’s medication in its original container and clearly label it.
 Never combine different medications in one container.

-When a medication expires or is no longer needed, it should be returned to the family for disposal.
+When a medication expires or is no longer needed, return it to the family for disposal.
 Do not dispose of medications at your program unless you have specific policies and training that comply with local regulations.

-Proper medication administration requires more than just a set of instructions; it demands well-trained and competent staff.
-Every team member authorized to administer medication should receive formal training before they are allowed to do so.
+Proper medication administration requires well-trained and competent staff to execute the procedures safely.
+Every team member authorized to administer medication must receive formal training before they can give medicine to a child.

 This training should cover: